 The risk of contact with moving parts of the tying mechanism;

-5.1.7 When it is necessary for the operator to work under raised parts (e.g. bale ejection door) of the machine in order to carry out maintenance or service, mechanical supports or hydraulic locking devices shall be provided to prevent inadvertent lowering.
+5.1.7 When it is necessary for the operator to work under raised parts (for example, bale ejection door) of the machine in order to carry out maintenance or service, mechanical supports or hydraulic locking devices shall be provided to prevent inadvertent lowering.
 It shall be possible to control hydraulic locking devices and mechanical supports from outside the hazard zones.

-Mechanical supporting devices shall withstand a load of 1.5 times the maximum static load to be supported.
+Mechanical supporting devices shall withstand a load of 1.5 times the maximum static load to be supported; and